 - Watch for your Student Aid Report (SAR) to arrive a few weeks after submitting your completed and signed FAFSA.

-- Review the financial aid award letter you receive from each college listed on your FAFSA.
+- Review the financial aid offer/award letter you receive from each college listed on your FAFSA.
 The colleges you list on the FAFSA automatically receive your results and use them to prepare your financial aid package.
 The award letter lists the financial aid you are eligible to receive at that college.